shakebugs/shake-docs/docs/ios/configuration-and-data/manage-sensitive-data.md

 The view's ID, accessibility labels and tags remain visible.

 :::note
+You can mark any UIView or its subclasses as private.
+You can not mark UIBarItems
-Shake supports privacy redaction on all kinds of UIView and its subclasses.
-On the other side, Shake does not support privacy redaction on UIBarItem(s) like: UIBarButtonItem, UIBarButtonItemGroup and UITabBarItem since those are not UIVew subclasses.
+(UIBarButtonItem, UIBarButtonItemGroup and UITabBarItem) as private since those are not UIVew subclasses.
 :::